 Thanks for visiting!
 I’m Abby Quillen.
-I live in Eugene, Oregon with my husband and two sons.
+I’m a writer, and I live in Eugene, Oregon with my husband and two sons.

 Are you looking for ways to live a healthier and more sustainable life?
 I’m right there with you.
-For many years, I’ve been on the hunt for outside-the-box thinkers, research, and knowledge to help people live the good life.
-I’ve written hundreds of blog posts and articles on these topics, and my writing has appeared in Prevention, The Christian Science Monitor, YES!
-Magazine, Common Dreams, Nation of Change, Reader Supported News, The Daily Good, Truthout, and dozens of other publications.
-I also write and strategize for businesses and organizations.
+For many years, I’ve been on the hunt for outside-the-box thinkers, research, and knowledge to help people create healthier and more sustainable lives.
+I’ve written hundreds of blog posts and articles on these topics.
+My writing has been featured in dozens of publications and on popular websites, including The Christian Science Monitor, YES!
+Magazine, Prevention, Common Dreams, Nation of Change, Reader Supported News, The Daily Good, Truthout.
+I also write for forward-thinking businesses and organizations.
 I’ve written about topics ranging from conservation agriculture to conscientious business practices to family-friendly prison reforms.

 We face huge personal challenges and monumental environmental and societal problems.
-But you know what blows me away nearly every time I research and write about a topic?
-How simple solutions usually are.
-Eating real food.
+But every time I research and write about a topic, I’m amazed by how simple the solutions usually are.
+Eating local and seasonal food.
 Walking.
 Connecting with nature.
-Building strong families.
-Doing things with our hands.
+Building and nourishing strong families.
 Simple habits have a huge effect on our lives, our communities, and our ecosystems.

 I love to hang out where healthy and sustainable meet simple.
 I enjoy exploring the places where traditional knowledge, cutting-edge research, and practical solutions come together.
 Did I mention I love simple?
 Translating complex ideas and confusing jargon are some of my favorite past times.